karanahuja5598/My-University/README.md

 - Attempt at scraping Blackboard data
 - Show grading info for each course
 - Test Cases for Checkpoint 4 in app/test_app.py:
-  - To test Gradescope, the first test case would be to update credentials in the database
+  - To test Gradescope, the first test case would be to update credentials in the database.
+The test case is called test_register_gradescope_auth
-  - Then the next testcase would be to see if we are able to navigate to other classes after logging in
-  - Another test case would be to pull data from a specific class like the name of the class
+  - Another test case would be to pull data from a specific class like the name of the class.
+The test case is called test_className_gradescope_auth
-  - Finally, the final test case would be to see all of the assignments from one class
+  - Finally, the final test case would be to see all of the assignments from one class.
+The test case is called
+    test_contents_gradescope_auth
   -
+  - To test Piaaza, we would test to see if we are able to register within the app to login to Piaaza.
+The test case is called test_register_piazza_auth
+  - Another test for Piaaza would be is to actually get the contents from the posts within Piaaza.
+The test case is called test_contents_piazza_auth
-  - To further test Piaaza,
+  -
+  - To further test the app, we would test to see if a username is already registered, that username should not be able to register again.
+The test case is called test_double_register_auth

 ## Deliverables for final project